 An application was received from Bayer CropScience Pty Ltd on 13 November 2002 seeking approval for food derived from glufosinate ammonium tolerant soybean lines A2704-12 and A5547-127 under Standard 1.5.2 - Food Produced Using Gene Technology.

-These soybean lines were created by a genetic modification involving the transfer of the pat gene from Streptomyces viridochromogenes.
+Soybean lines A2704-12 and A5547-127 were created by a genetic modification involving the transfer of the pat gene from Streptomyces viridochromogenes.
 This gene encodes the enzyme phosphinothricin acetyl transferase (PAT), which inactivates the herbicide glufosinate ammonium.